 • OK2TALK: The goal of OK2TALK is to create an online community for teens and young adults struggling with mental health problems and encourage them to talk about what they’re experiencing by sharing their personal stories of recovery, tragedy, struggle or hope.
 Visit www.ok2talk.org

-• NAMI Say It Out Loud program, which increases awareness and discussion of mental health conditions among 14-18 year olds:
+• NAMI’s Say It Out Loud program increases awareness and discussion of mental health conditions among 14-18 year olds:

-For additional resources for teens, please see Resources for Transition Age Youth (16-24)
+• Many additional resources for teens are described in Resources for Transition Age Youth (16-24).